AdBank/adbank-token-management-system/DOCUMENT.md

 		If it is new, new user is created and saved in database. (address, private key) And then, it creates internal wallet automatically and transfers 1 ETH from master ETH wallet to the newly created internal wallet.
 		This transferred ETH will be used for transactions between internal wallets.
-		If successful, it returns only success message without created wallet info.
+		If successful, it returns only success message and wallet ID which is unique.

 5.  /transferTokens
 	Parameters: